kubernetes-sigs/kubespray/contrib/terraform/aws/README.md

 - Terraform automatically creates an Ansible Inventory file called `hosts` with the created infrastructure in the directory `inventory`

-- Once the infrastructure is created, you can run the kargo playbooks and supply inventory/hosts with the `-i` flag.
+- Once the infrastructure is created, you can run the kubespray playbooks and supply inventory/hosts with the `-i` flag.

 **Troubleshooting**